THE CULTURAL FUTURES LAB.

 National Museums Liverpool

-Remagining a public gateway exploring the transatlantic slave trade and its legacies through co-creation and communing.
+Remagining a public gateway exploring the Transatlantic Slave Trade and its legacies through co-creation and commoning.
 Working alongside Creative Partners 20 Stories High, Squash and Writing on the Wall; Asif Khan Studios and The Place Bureau.
 As part of Narrative Threads.

 2020 - 2022